-These colorful 7 Layer Dip Cups are portable little appetizer stations layered up just like everybody’s favorite Tex-Mex bean dip ~ so you can mingle and chow down at the same time ~ genius!
+7 Layer Dip Cups ~ portable appetizers layered up like everybody’s favorite Tex-Mex bean dip ~ perfect for Cinco de Mayo, picnics, and barbecues.
+Now we can mingle and chow down at the same time ~ genius!

-This idea just makes SENSE.
-Everyone gets their own little layered dip to carry around with them ~ we can eat AND socialize, what a thought!
+Everyone gets their own little layered dip to carry around with them ~ we can eat AND socialize

 I’ve always been a believer in the individual appetizer.
 They’re cute, they’re fun, and they do away with the communal dip bowl that turns totally unappetizing after a few hungry guests have had their way with it.
-You’ve seen them before if you’re a fan of the blog, my GREEN GODDESS VEGGIE DIP CUPS are a riff on this same idea.
-Ditto my INDIVIDUAL SALAD CUPS WITH RHUBARB VINAIGRETTE.
+You’ve seen them before if you’re a fan of the blog, my green goddess veggie dip cups are a riff on this same idea.
+Ditto my individual salad cups.

-A 7 layer dip is made with convenience foods for obvious reasons.
-The fun is in combination of all the layers, and in the presentation ~ there’s no need to make anything from scratch.
+The fun is in combination of all the layers, and in the presentation ~ there’s no need to make anything from scratch, unless you want to.
 Choose a great bottled salsa and you’re off to a good start.
-LA VICTORIA salsas are always made with real, simple ingredients, and all of their tomatoes are sourced from the California central valley, we’re practically neighbors.
-I love both red and green salsas, and so I alternate them in my dip cups.
-If I know my crowd is into spicy foods, I’ll use the Mango Habanero Salsa, or maybe the Green Salsa Jalapeña.
+La Victoria salsas are always made with real, simple ingredients, and all of their tomatoes are sourced from the California central valley.

 TIP: Sometimes I’ll mix some minced fresh tomatoes and a squeeze of lime juice into my jarred salsas.
 If you like you can throw in some cilantro, too.
 It’s an easy way to boost their fresh flavor and texture.